I hate the elliptical. Literally hate it. The StairMaster is better than the stinking elliptical.

 If you want to work your way up to a body weight deadlift, do it!
 How about a killer back squat weight?
 GO FOR IT!

-Be smart about it, but girl, lift heavy.
+Be smart about it, but mama, never be afraid to lift heavy.
 Make yourself proud.

 Let’s talk about lighter weights.